 Back in the 1980’s, self-help guru Tony Robbins used to tell people he got where he was by seeing what others to succeed, and doing the same thing.
 He would gladly tell you exactly how to do it, but you would fork over hundreds of dollars to attend his seminars that were… well… enlightening in that you finally realized you (and thousands of others) had enriched him with a few hundred dollars, and received platitudes and feel good pats on the back.
 Most stayed where they were in life, because having the keys to the castle handed to them by “Tony” only worked if they could reach the castle door to use them, and he hadn’t sold them the map… YET.
 It worked for HIM… he’s worth about a half a billion bucks.

 “If you do what you’ve always done, you’ll get what you’ve always gotten.

 It is in your moments of decision that your destiny is shaped.”

 — Tony Robbins

 And there is where it ends.
-Enlightenment is in finding a way to make it that one step farther than those who came before, and to do that, you’ll fight and scrape and steal whatever “enlightenment” or scrap of knowledge that allows you to take that next step, nourishing oneself on the wisdom that allows just a bit more comfort and wealth and ease than the day before.
+Enlightenment is in finding a way to make it that one step farther than those who came before.
+To do that, you’ll fight and scrape and steal whatever “enlightenment,” or scrap of knowledge, that allows you to take that next step, nourishing yourself on the wisdom that allows just a bit more comfort, wealth and ease than the day before.
 Sure, it looks easy to those who stand and watch the “enlightened” as they move ahead.
 And they fully expect to be handed that enlightenment like a worm from the mother bird’s mouth, but only fools just give their success and satisfaction away for free.
 No one gave it to them.
 They’ve earned it… or stole it from someone who did!”